Energy bill support for firms to be reduced from April

 In its announcement, the government said it was scaling back the energy subsidies for the next financial year to £5.5bn.

-The current scheme had been described as "unsustainably expensive" and was predicted to cost about £18.4bn, according to official forecasters.
+The current scheme had been described as "unsustainably expensive" and was predicted to cost about £18.4bnnover just six months, according to official forecasters.

 Chancellor Jeremy Hunt said: "My top priority is tackling the rising cost of living - something that both families and businesses are struggling with.